donwibier/DXWeb/README.md

 # DXWeb
 Repository for several DevExpress releated NuGet packages:
+These packages follow the minimum requirements as described in DevExpress documentation.

+**Minimum framework versions: .NET Framework 4.6.2, .NET 8.0 and .NET 9.0**

 #### DX.Utils
 This package contains several helper classes for working with: